 The aim of surgery for early pancreatic cancer is to remove all the tumour from the pancreas as well as the surrounding tissue.
 The type of surgery you have will depend on the size of the tumour and where it is located.
 All surgery has risks and potential complications, so your surgeon will weigh these up against the benefits, taking into account your general health and your preferences.

 - Whipple procedure or pancreaticoduodenectomy

 Recovery after surgery can take some time, but there are ways to deal with the common issues that arise.

-The Whipple procedure (pancreaticoduodenectomy) is a major operation that is done by specialised pancreatic or HPB surgeons.
-This is the most common resection surgery for exocrine pancreatic tumours.
+The Whipple procedure (pancreaticoduodenectomy) is a major operation that is done by a specialised pancreatic or hepato-pancreato-biliary (HPB) surgeon.

-When cancer is large, or multiple tumours are found, the entire pancreas and spleen may be removed, along with the gallbladder, bile duct, part of the stomach and small intestine, and nearby lymph nodes.
+When cancer is large, or multiple tumours are found, the entire pancreas and spleen may be removed, along with the gall bladder, common bile duct, part of the stomach and small bowel, and nearby lymph nodes.
 This is called a total pancreatectomy.

 It is possible to live without a pancreas.
-However, the body will no longer produce insulin, so you will need to have regular insulin injections.
-It will also be necessary to take pancreatic enzyme pills to help digest certain foods.
+However, the body will no longer produce insulin, so you will have type 1 diabetes and need regular insulin injections.
+You will also need to take pancreatic enzyme supplements to help digest certain foods.
 It is crucial that an endocrinologist is part of your MDT to help guide your adjustment to life without a pancreas.